| TAMAR, or the Palmtrees of Ein-Gedi

 now protected by a tent.

-The bushy tree next to the gate
+The bushy tree next to the gateis a male tree.

 "Date palms come as female and male trees.
 From earliest